protz/Manually-Sort-Folders/README.markdown

 Tested on:

-OpenSuSE 15.1 with Thunderbird 68.0 (email accounts only)
+openSUSE 15.1 with Thunderbird 68.0 (email accounts only)
 Windows 10 x64 with Thunderbird 68.0 (64-bit) (email accounts only)

 NOT tested: